 This online applications centre processes applications from both EU and non-EU students, for both taught and reseacrh (PhD) programmes, so be sure to select the correct section for your application.

-The Programme Codes for the School of English MAs are as follows:
+The Programme Codes for the Department of English MAs are as follows: